 We typically own the physical structures on which our clients' advertising copy is displayed.
 We build some of the structures at our billboard fabrication business in Illinois and erect them on sites we either lease or own or for which we have acquired permanent easements.
-The site lease terms generally range from one to 50 years.
+The site lease terms are typically 10 to 20 years and often contain renewal provisions with rental payments escalating pursuant to various formulas.
 In addition to the site lease, we must obtain a permit to build the sign.
 Permits are typically issued in perpetuity by the state or local government and typically are transferable or renewable for a minimal, or no, fee.
 Bulletin and poster advertising copy is either printed with computer generated graphics on a single sheet of vinyl or placed on lithographed or silk-screened paper sheets supplied by the advertiser.
 These advertisements are then transported to the site and in the case of vinyl wrapped around the face, and in the case of paper pasted and applied like wallpaper.
 The operational process also includes conducting visual inspections of the inventory for display defects and taking the necessary corrective action within a reasonable period of time.